teambition/TBEmptyDataSet/README.md

     // return the vertical offset for EmptyDataSet, default is 0 }

-func verticalSpaceForEmptyDataSet(scrollView: UIScrollView!) -> CGFloat {
+func verticalSpacesForEmptyDataSet(scrollView: UIScrollView!) -> [CGFloat] {
-    // return the vertical space for EmptyDataSet, default is 12 }
+    // return the vertical spaces from top to bottom for EmptyDataSet, default is [12, 12] }

 func customViewForEmptyDataSet(scrollView: UIScrollView!) -> UIView? {